acolita/mqpooler/README.md

 ### 2. Sending a Request and Receiving a Response

-The `MQOperations` interface provides two methods for request-response communication:
+The `MQOperations` interface provides three methods for request-response communication:

 #### Default Timeout